 That should be in your head when you read about the Union troops who approached this area of “heavily concentrated wealth” where slaves suffered under total control of rich masters.
 Imagine finding tens of thousands of starving, barely clothed illiterate and ill refugees… suddenly pressed upon Federal government for desperate care.
 Then think about politics today in these former slave states where rich white men demand no care be afforded the poor.

-In other words, Devil’s Punchbowl of Natchez was completely a manufactured crisis by the defeated Confederacy loyalists, which was designed to maximize suffering of emancipated slaves.
+Devil’s Punchbowl of Natchez was completely a manufactured crisis by the defeated Confederacy loyalists, which was designed to maximize suffering of emancipated slaves.
 It was a heartless scheme for profit from loss on top of the mass suffering in a war they started.

 Sadly, that disgusting plan of the Confederates worked all too well.
 As historians have said about the victims of Nazism, “the road to recovery would be long and painful” for slaves of the Confederacy after liberation.
 It even explains American “tipping culture” today.